google/lovefield/docs/dd/03_life_of_db.md

 during database initialization, which is not optimal especially for large data sets.
 In the future, Lovefield plans to implement an MRU-based lazy-load cache that loads data in the background on demand.

+#### 3.2.5 Special Handling for Firebase

+For Firebase, the prefetch data will actually trigger Firebase to load data over the wire during the initialization of database.
+This generally is not a problem since Firebase.js may already had those data.
+If you had a large amount of data, you will need to fine tune your code and the Firebase server-side settings to overcome this issue.

 ### 3.3 Life of Query